dwadhwa123/cse15l-lab-reports/lab-report-week-3.md

 ![Screenshot](https://user-images.githubusercontent.com/114367462/195702026-3a6b594d-791d-47a8-98a8-42e9c357eaab.png)

 Here is the original code.
 The bug is in the final while loop.
 This bug will only impact the program if the second list passed in has the last element to be merged.
 Otherwise, the program will have its intended output.
-The problem is that instead
+The problem is that after the first while loop has ended and index2 < list2.size(), the final while loop in this method will run.
+This while loop increments index1 instead of index2, which is the bug, leading to the condition index2 < list2.size() always being true.

 ![Screenshot](https://user-images.githubusercontent.com/114367462/195701806-a756af88-49ee-409d-8c17-f90d57e73930.png)

+The bug has the simple fix of changing the last while loop to update index2 rather than index1.

 ![Screenshot](https://user-images.githubusercontent.com/114367462/195701552-5a60d312-7d3d-430a-bc3d-1f25a3fedc8d.png)